xmonader/letsbuildacompiler-pretty/src/tutor15_backtothefuture.md

 The next, and by far the most important, version of the scanner is the one that handles the multi-character tokens that all real languages must have.
-Only the two functions, GetName and GetNumber, change between the two units, but just to be sure there are no mistakes, I've reproduced the entire unit here.
-This is unit Scanner:
+Only the two functions, `GetName` and `GetNumber`, change between the two units, but just to be sure there are no mistakes, I've reproduced the entire unit here.
+This is unit `Scanner`:

 ```delphi
 {--------------------------------------------------------------}